 “I have not been in such a situation before (since this is my first job application).
 However, if it happened, I would do the following: …”

 - One time I did not notice a customer.
 He waited for his order for about twenty minutes.
 When I finally came to his table, he was extremely upset and said he would never ever come to our restaurant.
 I strongly apologized for my behavior and offered him a free drink.
-That helped me to win him over, and he eventually ordered a meal, and even apologized for his behavior.
+That helped to win him over, and he eventually ordered a meal, and even apologized for his former reaction.

 Other common barista interview questions

 - Why would you like to work here and not somewhere else?
 (Try to praise them for something, for their location, reputation, coffee, beer, vibe of the place, anything.
 Show them that you actually care about your future place of work, and are not applying for a job in dozens other restaurants.)

 - Describe a conflict you had with one your colleagues.
 (Focus on a conflict you managed to solve.
 Try to show your friendly approach to colleagues, and ensure the interviewers that you always try to solve a conflict in a most constructive way.)